LonamiWebs/Telethon/readthedocs/extra/advanced-usage/accessing-the-full-api.rst

     )
     # __call__ is an alias for client.invoke(request).
 Both will work

 Message sent!
 Of course, this is only an example.
-There are nearly 250 methods available as of layer 73, and you can use every single of them as you wish.
+There are over 250 methods available as of layer 80, and you can use every single of them as you wish.
 Remember to use the right types!
 To sum up:

 .. code-block:: python